CESSDA ERIC Offers International Data Services and Training to Researchers

 CESSDA Training

 Up-to-date information on training provided to researchers and national data archives by CESSDA can be found on the CESSDA website.
 Training is available on both data management and archiving.
-On the training web page, there is also an extensive selection of instructions on data management and archiving, as well as links to various guides available online.
+On the training web page, there is also an extensive selection of instructions on data management, citation, and archiving, as well as links to various guides available online.

 CESSDA Training (Opens in a new tab)